 Required for those interested in teaching certification.
-Intensive oral practice, review of phonetics and grammar, use of survey of recent developments in language methodology, written exercises, recordings, and online services.
-Prerequisites: FREN 301.
-Credits: 3(3-0) Offered when demand is sufficient
+Intensive oral practice, review of phonetics and grammar, use of survey of recent developments in language methodol-

 FREN 323 Linguistics

 The linguistic study of the major morphological classes and syntactic structures of the target language, as well as an introduction to the historical and dialectal developments of the language.
 Special emphasis is placed on contrasting and comparing with English.
 Prerequisites: FREN 301.
 Credits: 3(3-0) Offered spring, odd years